jeroenvdgulik/codeigniter-message/README.markdown

 CodeIgniter-Message
 ================

-CodeIgniter-Message is a small codeigniter library for giving feedback to the user
+CodeIgniter-Message is a small codeigniter library for giving feedback to the user.

 Configuration
 -------------